zawys/vscode-as-git-mergetool/README.md

   which allows that VS Code is invoked when an external `git mergetool` is executed.
 - Shows a 3- or 4-pane diff layout when VS Code opens a merge situation.
+  These layouts can be switched during merging.
+  There is an additional mechanism called “zooming”, allowing to quickly change layout proportions using keyboard shortcuts.
-- Synchronizes the scroll position of the editors according to a text diff.
+- Synchronizes the scroll and cursor position of the editors according to a text diff.
-- Provides commands for launching/continuing/stopping `git mergetool`, as well as a “super” command guiding through the whole merge process by invoking other commands as appropriate.
+- Provides commands for launching/continuing/stopping `git mergetool`, as well as a super command guiding through the whole merge process by invoking other commands as appropriate (by default `shift+alt+m` `m`).
 - Adds key bindings for commands most useful during merge (`shift+alt+m` …).
   See the contributions tab in VS Code or the `keybindings` section in [`package.json`](package.json).